 Hong Kong’s best steakhouses

 An Argentinian steakhouse styled as an Edwardian Era ‘elite members-only’ club, Buenos Aires Polo Club is a cosy yet elegant venue to tuck into some juicy steaks.
-The beef here is entirely sourced from free-range cows reared in the Pampas, meaning the meat comes packed with omega-3 oils and minerals and tastes sweeter than your average hunk of beef.
-The house speciality grill is its Club Rub, which is marinated overnight with parsley, onion, garlic, salt, pepper and oregano, so the flavouring packs an exceptional punch.
+The beef here is entirely sourced from free-range cows reared in the Pampas, meaning the meat comes packed with omega-3 oils and minerals, and tastes sweeter than your average hunk of beef.
+The house speciality is the Club Rub made with parsley, onion, garlic, salt, pepper and oregano.
+The flavouring packs an exceptional punch.

 Feather & Bone started life as a gourmet grocer peddling fresh meats and other produce from Australia, Europe and America.
 Now the small chain boasts its very own sit-down restaurant in Sai Wan, a modern bistro with full-length windows and stylish black-and-white floor tiles.
 There’s a retail section filled with a wide variety of steaks that can be cooked à la minute in the restaurant’s open kitchen.
 Try the butcher’s choice, an omakase-like selection of meats cooked to your preference.
 Whatever you opt for, you’ll have a stellar steak served straight to your table.

 This classic, longstanding American steakhouse is still going strong, welcoming diners into its upscale interior complete with dim, atmospheric lighting and plush leather seats.
 The restaurant sources only top-of-the-range beef and other meats from around the world, including exclusively imported American bison – which is bursting with flavour – and dry-aged beef from British and Irish organic farms.
 With Argentinian chef Fernando Gojan at the helm, every steak is prepared to perfection.